liebscher/al-folio/_posts/2020-10-17-evaluating-neural-toxic-degeneration.md

 Up next, the authors attempt to quantify the toxicity present in the training data for the LMs they tested.
 Specifically, the training data were OpenAI-WT (GPT-2's training data) and its open-source replica OWTC.
 There is about 29% overlap between the two datasets, which is low enough to come to interesting conclusions about how the models may be affected by their training data.

-In the figure to the left (note: it's log-transformed), we can see that about 2.1% and 4.3% of OWTC and OpenAI-WT are toxic content.
+In Figure 2 (note: it's log-transformed), we can see that about 2.1% and 4.3% of OWTC and OpenAI-WT are toxic content.
 About 3% of OWTC in fact comes from links shared on banned or quarantined subreddits<d-footnote>Banned subreddits are inaccessible via the website and only via data dumps, whereas quarantined subreddits are special-access only but still online.</d-footnote>.

 ## Recommendations